 It’s comforting today that you can bank online.
 However, scanning checks and transferring money through an app won’t endear you with the people you need to know in order to get what you want.

 Make an appearance.
 Let people see your face.
-Spare 90 whole seconds in conversation about the day, the weather, or simply nod your head and wish the representative a good weekend.
+Spare 90 seconds for conversation with a representative about the day, the weather, or simply nod your head and wish the person a good weekend.

 3. Learn about account offerings.

 The representative is there to provide you with information on financial options.
-Let him do his job.
+Let her do her job.
 It’s okay to decline a new credit card or other pitch.

 Also, be ready to ask questions about establishing a line of credit.
-It’s not that you’ll apply (unless the offer is a good deal); it’s that you need details on the process.
+It’s not that you’ll apply (unless the offer is a good deal); it’s that you need details about the process.

 You already know the importance of installing business backups.
 If your computer fails, you want to restore intellectual property into a new computer through a cloud backup or internal backup system.
 The same is true for the credit line.
 It’s wonderful to have access to it before it’s needed.
 This is why you research the process and learn your options before applying.